-When you are transitioning to a new home there are a lot of moving pieces.
+When you are transitioning to a new home, there are a lot of moving pieces.
 While you’re focused on packing boxes, items like changing your address with the electricity company can slip through the cracks.
-It’s not until you reach your new home that you find yourself in the dark.
+It’s not until you reach the new home that you find yourself in the dark.

 Luckily, we have a change of address checklist to help you prepare for your move.
 Browse through the different categories to be sure that you’ve contacted everyone you need to.